rickwassing/cicada-develop/docs/overview-interface.rst

 Data Analysis Tab and Panels
 ============================

-The data is partitioned into single day or double day segments according to the plot option and analysis window start and end clock time.
-Each panel displays the data metrics for each segment.
+The data is partitioned into single or double day segments according to the details in the settings panel (see :ref:`below <overview-interface-settings-panel>`).
+Each panel displays the epoched metrics for each segment.

 .. figure:: images/overview-interface-3.png
     :align: center